Raymond Floyd

-Raymond Loran Floyd (born September 4, 1942) is an American retired golfer who has won numerous tournaments on both the PGA Tour and Senior PGA Tour, including four majors and four senior majors.
+Raymond Loran Floyd (born September 4, 1942) is an American retired professional golfer who has won numerous tournaments on both the PGA Tour and Senior PGA Tour, including four majors and four senior majors.
 He was inducted into the World Golf Hall of Fame in 1989.

-Early years
+Early life and amateur career

 Floyd was born on September 4, 1942, in Fort Bragg, North Carolina, and was raised in Fayetteville.
 Floyd's father L.B. had a 21-year career in the U.S. Army, much of it at Fort Bragg as the golf pro at its enlisted-men's course.
 He also owned a nearby driving range where Raymond and younger sister Marlene, a future LPGA Tour pro, honed their games.
 From an early age, Floyd could play equally well left-handed, and used his skills to enhance his allowance, winning money from soldiers on the course, as well as civilians in nearby towns.

 Floyd graduated from Fayetteville High School (now named Terry Sanford High School) in 1960.
 Skilled in golf and baseball, he had an offer to pitch in the Cleveland Indians organization, but chose to attend the University of North Carolina in Chapel Hill, but only stayed for a semester.